Kir4R00t/KiraBot/README.md

-# DiscordBot
+# KiraB0tt

-A simple bot written in python
+A simple discord bot written in python
-(with no specific purpose)
+(with purpose of playing around :P)